1. After protein identification is done, click the ‘run now’ link underneath the quantitative analysis column on the experiment page.

 This graph displays all reporter ions

-6. User can check global view of ion distribution based on their m/z values by clicking “Reporter ion delta mass tab”.
-Also, next tab “intensity distribution” displays reporter ion intensity distributions
+6. User can check the global view of ion distribution based on their m/z values by clicking “Reporter ion delta mass tab”.
+Also, the next tab “intensity distribution” displays reporter ion intensity distributions

 8. Next, you can statically compare samples by grouping reporter ions.
 In this case, we assume some reporter ions are biological replicates.

 To compare sample, click QuantationCompare link in the project page.

 9. In the quantCompare page, click ‘run new quantitative Compare’ link.

 11. Select an experiment to run the analysis.

 12. Type a group name and select reporter ions (biological replicates), and click ‘add to group’.
 Repeat this for samples (e.g., control, biological sample, etc).